-I use a Nikon D5100 for both my photos and videos (check out my youtube channel here) and sometimes my Lumix F2.8.
+I use a Nikon D5100 for both my photos and videos (check out my youtube channel, too) and sometimes my Lumix F2.8.
 I also used a medium sized gorilla tripod for a while but I lost it in the Australian outback.
 In case you want to check out (more of) the gear I use, you can visit my travel resources page.

 Who takes the photos?

 Since I travel by myself I don’t have many options.
 Either I take selfies (which I am very bad at), I give it to a stranger (who are usually bad at taking photos too) or I place my camera on random ledges or the floor and use the self-timer.
 I wrote a detailed article on 18 ways to take solo travel shots and my tips on how to make your holiday photos look professional.

 Where have you travelled?

 The count as of April 2017 is 36, I think.
 Let me count again.
-I have been to Germany (and the former GDR), England, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, France, Spain, Italy, Cyprus, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Japan, Australia and New Zealand.
+I have been to Germany (and the former GDR), England, Wales, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, , Spain, Italy, Portugal, Cyprus, Bulgaria, Romania, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Japan, Australia and New Zealand.
 I have also been to Lapland and the inofficial micronation of Ladonia.

 Where is your favorite destination?